fazzatti/oi-fifo-soroban-demos/playground/classic-asset-wrapper/README.md

 - **Inflow Quota**: Analogous to the outflow quota, during probation, there's a cap on the amount an account can receive, defined by the asset administrator.
 This quota too resets after the asset-specific time period.

   > **Important** Both inflow and outflow quotas are managed separatelly.

+## Probation

+**Type:** Soft Wrapper
+**Directory:**

+- Asset Controller: `contracts/campaign`
+- Optional Classic Wrapper: `contracts/optional-wrapper`

+The Campaign use case implements optional rules to apply a campaign in which accounts accumulate points at each transaction until a threshold is met and they earn a prize in tokens.

+## Features

+Once initialized, and funded by the admin, whenever a user transacts with the asset wrapper that integrates this controller, they will be affected by its rules.
+As an optional wrapper, users can simple opt-out by directly transaction through the SAC or Classic asset.

+At each transaction, the user will accumulate points in relation to the transacted amount.
+When a defined target is reached, the user will then receive the token prize automatically.

+After the campaign period or the campaign funds end, the campaing will be over and no more points or prizes will be processed.

+- **Prize Amount**: The amount of tokens the user will receive from the campaign funds once they reach the goal.
+- **Target Points**: How many points an account needs to collect in order to receive the prize.

+- **Inflow Points Multiplier**: This multiplier represents how many points a receiving account will collect in relation to the amount transacted.

+- **Outflow Points Multiplier**: This multiplier represents how many points a sender account will collect in relation to the amount transacted.

+- **Wait Interval**: Defines how long an account must wait after winning the prize for their transactions to start collecting points again.
+This ensures accounts can't spam transactions and deplete the campaign funds.

+- **End Date**: The deadline for the campaign.
+After this date, the campaign will stop collecting points and distributing prizes.
+If the funds are depleted before this date, the campaign will also stop until its funds are replenished by the admin.